World Wide Military

 8. Italy

-The Italian Air Force has at least 34 F-16 Block 15 ADF (Air Defence Fighter) aircraft which have been leased from the US Air Force.
+The Italian Air Force had at least 34 F-16 Block 15 ADF (Air Defence Fighter) aircraft which have been leased from the US Air Force.
+As of 2014, they are out of service.

 F-16A